neondatabase/website/content/docs/import/migrate-mssql.md

 Each Neon project comes with a default database named `neondb` that you can use.
 However, to maintain parity with the MSSQL deployment, you might want to create a new database with the same name.
 Refer to the [Create a database](/docs/manage/databases#create-a-database) guide for more information.

-For this example, we'll create a new database named `Northwind` in the Neon project.
+For this example, we will create a new database named `Northwind` in the Neon project.
 Use `psql` to connect to your Neon project (alternatively, you can use the `Query editor` in the Neon console) and run the following query:

 ```sql
 CREATE DATABASE "Northwind";